edprince/dissertation/chapters/methodology.md

 ## Introduction

-In order to perform in-depth analysis on the largest areas for optimisation, a web app would need to be studied in depth to gain insights.
+In order to perform detailed analysis on potential areas for optimisation, a web app would need to be studied and modified to gain insights.
 Rather than study an existing application, over which no control would be granted, a better solution would be to create a testbed application using modern technologies.
-In tandem with this, Devtools provides accurate and reliable data on browser applications, with the ability to throttle the CPU to judge performance on simulated lower-hardware.
-This would allow comparisons to be drawn across the different CPU throttle amounts, but with no other parameter changes.
+In tandem with this, DevTools provides accurate and reliable analysis on browser applications, with the ability to throttle the CPU to judge performance on simulated lower-hardware.
+This would allow comparisons to be drawn across the different CPU throttle thresholds, but with no other parameter changes.

 To understand the decision for the case study subjects, first there must be a basic grasp on the history and current usage of JavaScript and ECMAScript.